About this Event

 Family violence doesn’t stay at home.
 It shows up in the workplace in ways that impact safety, productivity, and employee wellbeing.
 For workplace leaders, HR professionals, and workplace safety team members, understanding these impacts isn’t just a moral imperative.
 It’s an Occupational Health and Safety (OHS) compliance and risk management issue. **

-This comprehensive, interactive training program will develop your knowledge, skills and confidence to recognize and effectively respond to family violence within your workplace.
+This comprehensive, interactive training program will develop your knowledge, skills and confidence to support your team in recognizing and effectively responding to family violence within your workplace.

 Topics Include: